 It is mainly nocturnal, active at night.

 It kills its prey through constriction – squeezing its prey to death.It feeds on mice, rats, birds, bats, lizards, frogs, and toads.
-It lies in wait for its predators to come close to it, then it attacks.
+It lies in wait for its prey to come close to it, then it attacks.

 The Amazon Tree Boa is solitary.